 Oak Wilt is the primary disease for Red Oak.
 In a forest setting, this fungus will spread through root grafts between trees and kill entire stands.
 In a landscape setting, however, Oak Wilt is easy to avoid.
 Red Oak should only be pruned during the dormant season when the sap beetle is not active.
 Unfortunately, Oak Wilt is always fatal to Red Oaks and cannot be treated once the tree is infected.
 Consult an arborist if you think your tree may be afflicted.

-The most important care maintain health and vigor through good mulching and adequate watering.
+The most important care is to maintain health and vigor through good mulching and adequate watering.
 During the first two years after planting, make sure the tree has enough moisture to properly establish its roots.
 Use a systemic insecticide to protect it from Two-Lined Chestnut Borer.

 If stressed, Bur Oak is susceptible to attack by Two-Lined Chestnut Borer, Armillaria Root Rot, Strumella and Nectria Canker, Anthracnose, Powdery Mildew, and Gypsy Moth.
 The best treatment for these problems is prevention by maintaining tree vigor through proper watering and mulching.